animegolem/proportions-et-relations-colorees/README.md

 "Analysis" export
 <img width="2388" height="768" alt="test-analysis-3D" src="https://github.com/user-attachments/assets/03a15f85-4242-45d4-9252-526383a9566a" />

+All credit for the base tool goes to Laurent Jégou.

 ## Using the App
 - Language toggle: click “Version française” (or `?l=fr`) to switch FR/EN in place.